Word by Word Translations

 14. Communicating with You

 Unless otherwise agreed, we may correspond by means of the Internet or other electronic media.
 Because of the nature of the Internet, we cannot guarantee the security and integrity of electronic communications sent by or to you.
-Whilst it is our policy to check our email correspondence with anti-virus software, we cannot guarantee that transmissions will be free from infection.
+Whilst it is our policy to check our email correspondence with anti-virus and malware software, we cannot guarantee that transmissions will be free from infection.